MonashDataFluency/Power_BI/docs/02-modelling.md

 ### Final notes on dealing with errors

 Replacing error and missing values is not always a direct operation.
-Most of the times, these values must be carefully analyzed and replacement values need to be computed based on several factors.
-While this can be done with DAX in Power BI, this is not a key capability of Power BI.
+Most of the time, these values must be carefully analyzed and replacement values need to be computed based on several factors.
+While this can be done with  in Power BI, this is not a key capability of Power BI.
 Furthermore these changes do not affect the source data set and are only represented in Power BI.

 The best approach is to clean up and eliminate errors from your data before you import into Power BI.
 This may take several iterations as Power BI can help identify the problems with your data set.

 Power BI does ignore blank and error values when it comes to analysis and visualisation but this may not always be the best approach.

+### {.tip -}
-Let us cancel the last two steps in the **Applied steps** by clicking on the red crossmark right next to **Removed Errors** and **Replaced Value**.
+Cancel the last two steps in the **Applied steps** by clicking on the red crossmark right next to **Removed Errors** and **Replaced Value**.

+### {-}

 ## 'Applied steps' in modelling data